 Getting to New Zealand from Australia - crossing 'the ditch'

 Now for our 'Aussie' cousins; you have heaps of options to get to New Zealand, with multiple flights on offer from different airlines every day from Sydney, Brisbane and Melbourne – and Air New Zealand also flies direct from Adelaide, the Gold Coast and Perth.
 Flight times from the East Coast of Australia to either Auckland or Christchurch are from three to 3.5 hours, add two to three more hours for flights from Adelaide and Perth.
 All up, a pretty easy day's travelling from home to a hiker's paradise like the South Island of New Zealand.

 One great thing about flying from Australia is that you've got a bit more choice in destinations.
 Pretty much all northern hemisphere flights fly into Auckland (great for those on the Sweet North!), but if you're coming from the East Coast of Aus you can fly straight into Christchurch or Queenstown.
-If you’re planning on hiking in this part of the country then it’s well worth flying directly to either Christchurch (where the World Heritage begins) or Queenstown (where the Kiwi Classic, Short South and Masterpiece begin).
+If you’re planning on hiking in this part of the country then it’s well worth flying directly to either Christchurch (where the World Heritage begins) or Queenstown (where the Kiwi Classic, Pure South and Masterpiece begin).
 Aside from Air New Zealand, Jetstar, Qantas, Emirates and Virgin also offer regular trans-Tasman flights.

 Travel tips for hikers - make it easier on yourself by travelling light.
 Here are a few tips from us at Trails:

 - Wear your hiking boots on the plane to save space and weight in your luggage.

 - Take your quick-dry hiking pants in your carry-on luggage to change into on the flight.
 This kind of light fabric is perfect for wearing on board and you'll be much more comfortable in something like this than heavy pants or jeans.